-- In my opinion, the most appropriate approach to reaching compliance is that suggested by counsel for the Minister which involves reliance on the provisions of s.24 of CEAA which read as follows: - 24.(1) Where a proponent proposes to carry out, in whole or in part, a project for which an environmental assessment was previously conducted and - (a) the project did not proceed after the assessment was completed, - (b) in the case of a project that is in relation to a physical work, the proponent proposes an undertaking in relation to that work different from that proposed when the assessment was conducted, - (c) the manner in which the project is to be carried out has subsequently changed, or - (d) the renewal of a licence, permit, approval or other action under a prescribed provision is sought, the responsible authority may use or permit the use of that assessment and the report thereon to whatever extent it is appropriate for the purpose of complying with section 18 or 21.
+In my opinion, the most appropriate approach to reaching compliance is that suggested by counsel for the Minister which involves reliance on the provisions of section 24 [as am. by S.C.
+1994, c.
+46, s.
+2] of CEAA which reads as follows:

+Erreur !
+Signet non défini.24.
+(1) Where a proponent proposes to carry out, in whole or in part, a project for which an environmental assessment was previously conducted and

+(a) the project did not proceed after the assessment was completed,

+(b) in the case of a project that is in relation to a physical work, the proponent proposes an undertaking in relation to that work different from that proposed when the assessment was conducted, sought, the responsible authority shall use that assessment and the report thereon to whatever extent is appropriate for the purpose of complying with section 18 or 21.

+(c) the manner in which the project is to be carried out has subsequently changed, or

+(d) the renewal of a licence, permit, approval or other action under a prescribed provision is

-- (2) Where a responsible authority uses or permits the use of an environmental assessment and the report thereon pursuant to subsection (1), the responsible authority shall ensure that any adjustments are made to the report that are necessary to take into account any significant changes in the environment and in the circumstances of the project. - In view of my findings, within the terms of s.24(1)(a), it is clear that the Project cannot proceed until the Joint Review Panel's environmental assessment is conducted in compliance with CEAA.
-Therefore, as argued by counsel for the Minister, in my opinion, under s.24(2) the Minister has authority and responsibility to direct the Joint Review Panel to reconvene and, having regard to my findings, direct that it do what is necessary to make adjustments to the Joint Review Panel Report so that the environmental assessment conducted can be found in compliance with CEAA.
-For this result to occur, in my opinion, the following directions must be met: - (1) Obtain all available information about likely forestry in the vicinity of the Project, consider this information with respect to cumulative environmental effects, and, accordingly, reach conclusions and make recommendations about this factor, and substantiate these conclusions and recommendations in the Joint Review Panel Report; - (2) Obtain all available information about likely mining in the vicinity of the Project, consider this information with respect to cumulative environmental effects, and, accordingly, reach conclusions and make recommendations about this factor, and substantiate these conclusions and recommendations in the Joint Review Panel Report; - (3) With respect to alternative means, do a comparative analysis between open pit mining and underground mining at the Project site to determine the comparative technical and economic feasibility and comparative environmental effects of each, consider this information, reach conclusions and make recommendations about this factor, and substantiate these conclusions and recommendations in the Joint Review Panel Report. - (4) Consider the documents "The Canadian Nature Federation's Response to the Environmental Impact Assessment of the Proposed Cheviot Mine Project" and "The Canadian Nature Federation's Response to Norwest's Overview of Rock Waste Disposal Cheviot Mine Plan".
+(2) Where a responsible authority uses an environmental assessment and the report thereon pursuant to subsection (1), the responsible authority shall ensure that any adjustments are made to the report that are necessary to take into account any significant changes in the environment and in the circumstances of the project and any significant new information relating to the environmental effects of the project.

+In view of my findings, within the terms of paragraph 24(1)(a), it is clear that the project cannot proceed until the Joint Review Panel's environmental assessment is conducted in compliance with CEAA.
+Therefore, as argued by counsel for the Minister, in my opinion, under subsection 24(2) the Minister has authority and responsibility to direct the Joint Review Panel to reconvene and, having regard to my findings, direct that it do what is necessary to make adjustments to the Joint Review Panel's report so that the environmental assessment conducted can be found in compliance with CEAA.
+For this result to occur, in my opinion, the following directions must be met:

+(1) Obtain all available information about likely forestry in the vicinity of the project, consider this information with respect to cumulative environmental effects, and, accordingly, reach conclusions and make recommendations about this factor, and substantiate these conclusions and recommendations in the Joint Review Panel's report;

+(2) Obtain all available information about likely mining in the vicinity of the project, consider this information with respect to cumulative environmental effects, and, accordingly, reach conclusions and make recommendations about this factor, and substantiate these conclusions and recommendations in the Joint Review Panel's report;

+(3) With respect to alternative means, do a comparative analysis between open-pit mining and underground mining at the project site to determine the comparative technical and economic feasibility and comparative environmental effects of each, consider this information, reach conclusions and make recommendations about this factor, and substantiate these conclusions and recommendations in the Joint Review Panel's report.

+(4) Consider the documents "The Canadian Nature Federation's Response to the Environmental Impact Assessment of the Proposed Cheviot Mine Project" and "The Canadian Nature Federation's Response to Norwest's Overview of Rock Waste Disposal Cheviot Mine Plan".